The Following are EB-5 Frequently Asked Questions.

 16. What are the obligations of the investor to participate in the investment?

 Under the regulations, the investor must be “active” in the management of the EB-5 investment.
 The investor must engage in the management of the new commercial enterprise, either through day-to-day managerial control or through policy formulation.
-However, the regulations do specifically allow that an investor will qualify as “active” as a “limited partner” as defined in the Revised Uniform Limited Partnership Act.
+However, the regulations do specifically allow that an investor will qualify as “active” as a “limited partner” as defined in the Revised Uniform Limited partnerships and limited liability companies (LLCs) Act.
 As a limited partner, the limited partner will be required to vote on certain options, such as liquidation of the partnership.
-The SFM Global Investment Visa Program meets all the regulatory requirements by enrolling the investor in the investment as a limited partner.
-This role allows the investor to engage in his or her own business with limited participation in the EB-5 limited partnership activities.
+The SFM PARTNERSHIP LLC Investment Visa Program meets all the regulatory requirements by enrolling the investor in the investment as a limited partner.
+This role allows the investor to engage in his or her own business with limited participation in the EB-5 limited partnerships and limited liability companies (LLCs) activities.
 Additionally, this structure allows the investor to live where he or she pleases, and gives him or her the option to enter and exit the United States without any obligation to actively manage the EB-5 investment.
 Most importantly, the limited partner, like the corporate shareholder is only liable to the enterprise to the extent of the agreed-upon investment.
 This business structure protects the investor allows limited participation and is accepted by the USCIS.